imgag/ngs-bits/doc/build_htslib.md

 ### Deploying GSvar with htslib that supports HTTP/HTTPS

-Normally, `hts-3.dll` has the following dependencies:
+Normally, `hts-3.dll` has the following dependencies (the list may vary, depending on your version):
  * libbrotlicommon.dll
  * libbrotlidec.dll
  * libbz2-1.dll
- * libcrypto-1_1-x64.dll
+ * libcrypto-3-x64.dll
  * libcurl-4.dll
  * libdeflate.dll
  * libiconv-2.dll